nick-stebbings/hc-shared-todo-feed/README.md

 Follow these instructions to create and run a local Holochain conductor: https://www.youtube.com/watch?v=IR6Sv2jK_WU&t=1653s
   - create a new agent
-  - install the hApp bundle from `workdir/happ` with `app-id=todofeed` and the agent public key from the command above.
+  - install the hApp bundle from `workdir/happ` with `app-id=when` and the agent public key from the command above.
   - Set up an app websockets interface on port 8081

 ## Setup for client